Bristol Fish & Game Association, Inc.

 7. Instructors are available upon request.

-8. Shooters under 16 years of age must be accompanied by an adult who is
+8. Shooters under 16 years of age must be accompanied by an adult who is an approved shooter.

 9. No children are allowed on the Trap fields.